terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 ### I. Setup your environment
   - Required information:
-     - Access to the Jenkins Master host to run `ssh-keygen` command
+     - Access to the Jenkins Controller host to run `ssh-keygen` command
-     - Access to the Jenkins Master Web UI
+     - Access to the Jenkins Controller Web UI
      - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent) installed in your Jenkins Master
      - Private IP address for the Jenkins Agent: usually assigned by your network administrator.
 You will use this IP for the GCE instance that will be created in the `prj-b-cicd` GCP Project in step [II.
 Create the SEED and CICD projects using Terraform](#II-Create-the-SEED-and-CICD-projects-using-Terraform).
      - Access to create five Git repositories, one for each directory in this [monorepo](https://github.com/terraform-google-modules/terraform-example-foundation) (`0-bootstrap, 1-org, 2-environments, 3-networks, 4-projects`).
 These are usually private repositories that might be on-prem.

 1. Generate a SSH key pair.
-In the Jenkins Master host, use the `ssh-keygen` command to generate a SSH key pair.
+In the Jenkins Controller host, use the `ssh-keygen` command to generate a SSH key pair.
-   - You will need this key pair to enable authentication between the Master and Agent.
-Although the key pair can be generated in any linux machine, it is recommended not to copy the secret private key from one host to another, so you probably want to do this in the Jenkins Master host command line.
+   - You will need this key pair to enable authentication between the Controller and Agent.
+Although the key pair can be generated in any linux machine, it is recommended not to copy the secret private key from one host to another, so you probably want to do this in the Jenkins Controller host command line.

     - Note the `ssh-keygen` command uses the `-N` option to protect the private key with a password.
 In this example, we are using `-N "my-password"`.
-This is important because you will need both, the private key and the password when configuring the SSH Agent in you Jenkins Master Web UI.
+This is important because you will need both, the private key and the password when configuring the SSH Agent in you Jenkins Controller Web UI.
         ```
         SSH_LOCAL_CONFIG_DIR="$HOME/.ssh"
         JENKINS_USER="jenkins"